 According to the Centers for Disease Control and Prevention, car accidents account for some of the causes of severe personal injury that lead to hospitalizations in the country.

-Time Limits for Filing a New York Traffic Accident Claim
+What Are The Statute Of Limitations for Filing a New York Traffic Accident Claim?

 Failing to file within the timeframe specified could lead to attorneys being barred from courts regarding filing an action.
 That is why you should act as soon as your injuries stabilize.
 Do not let a negligent motorist get away with causing you injuries or losses through an accident.
 You have a right to seek legal representation when taking legal action, either through an insurance claim or a lawsuit.